 The steps involved in liver biopsy vary according to the type:

 - Percutaneous biopsy.
 To begin your procedure, your doctor will locate your liver by tapping on your abdomen or using ultrasound images.
 In certain situations, ultrasound might be used during the biopsy to guide the needle into your liver.
 You'll lie on your back and position your right hand above your head on the table.
 Your doctor will apply a numbing medication to the area where the needle will be inserted.
 The doctor then makes a small incision near the bottom of your rib cage on your right side and inserts the biopsy needle.
 The biopsy itself takes just a few seconds.
-As the needle passes quickly in and out of your liver, you'll be asked to exhale and hold your breath.
+As the needle passes quickly in and out of your liver, you'll be asked to hold your breath.

 - Transjugular biopsy.
 You'll lie on your back on an X-ray table.
 Your doctor applies a numbing medication to one side of your neck, makes a small incision and inserts a flexible plastic tube into your jugular vein.
 The tube is threaded down the jugular vein and into the large vein in your liver (hepatic vein).
 Your doctor then injects a contrast dye into the tube and makes a series of X-ray images.
 The dye shows up on the images, allowing the doctor to see the hepatic vein.
 A biopsy needle is then threaded through the tube, and one or more liver samples are removed.
 The catheter is carefully removed, and the incision on your neck is covered with a bandage.